NoozAbooz/mcpi-reborn-extended/README.md

 ## User Guide
 ### Starting the game
-If you didn't choose to install the launcher, launch with `minecraft-pi-reborn-client` and configure your features.
-Otherwise, type `planet-launcher` into terminal or find `Planet Launcher` app in your start menu.
-You will be greeted with the launcher, from which you can configure settings like username, control which mods are enabled, and add servers.
-Once you are done, hit "Launch" to start the game!
+Launch with `minecraft-pi-reborn-client` and configure your features.

 ### Controls
 Once you are in a world, you will be able to move with WASD/HJKL and Space.